Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 	        FROM "/Samples/Data/SearchLog.tsv"
 	        USING Extractors.Tsv();

-	The script you just created creates a new database, set the context to the created database, and defines a view named **SearchlogView**.
+	The script you just created creates a new database, sets the context to the created database, and defines a view named **SearchlogView**.

 2. The Job View will show an empty job graph, but the Metadata Operations tab will show the operations:
 	![Query 5 Meta Data Ops](/docs/Hands_on_Labs/Images/q5_view_jobview.jpg)

-3. Review the registration of the view in Visual Studio's Server Explorer as shown here:
+3. Review the registration of the view in Visual Studio's Server Explorer as shown here (you may need to refresh the Database list):
 	![Query 5 Server Explorer](/docs/Hands_on_Labs/Images/q5_view_explorer.jpg)

 	We can now use the view without having to worry about how to schematize the data in every query.
 Instead, we can use our new view in place of the EXTRACT expression in the scripts we created earlier.